10 All-Natural Celebrity-Approved Beauty Hacks to Try Out in Your Kitchen

-As fun as it is to peruse the drugstore aisles and test new skin and hair care products, sometimes, it’s nice to know what’s going on your skin and, eventually, into your body.
-That’s why all-natural beauty products are such a hit among health-conscious celebrities like Kourtney Kardashian, Shay Mitchell, and Adriana Lima.
+As fun as it is to peruse the drugstore aisles and test new skin- and hair-care products, sometimes it’s nice to know what’s going on your skin and, eventually, into your body.
+That’s why all-natural beauty products are such a hit among health-conscious celebrities such as Kourtney Kardashian, Shay Mitchell, and Adriana Lima.

-But aside from their toxin-free qualities, all-natural D.I.Y. beauty products—from lip scrubs to body lotions to hair masks—are a great way of using leftover fruits, vegetables, and other healthy-but-maybe-not-that-tasty ingredients and transforming them into nourishing skin and hair care products.
-To prove the power of an avocado hair mask or a brown sugar body scrub, we rounded up 10 all-natural celebrity-approved beauty hacks to whip up in you kitchen.
+But aside from their toxin-free qualities, all-natural DIY beauty products—from lip scrubs and body lotions to hair masks—are a great way of using leftover fruits, vegetables, and other healthy-but-maybe-not-that-tasty ingredients and transforming them into nourishing skin- and hair-care products.
+To prove the power of an avocado hair mask or a brown sugar body scrub, we rounded up 10 all-natural celebrity-approved beauty hacks to whip up in your kitchen.
 Get cooking, ahead.

 Priyanka Chopra — Sea Salt and Rose Water Lip Scrub

-Priyanka Chopra is full of D.I.Y. beauty hacks, but one we're definitely going to try is her sea salt and rose water lip scrub.
-The "Quantico" star revealed her natural beauty hack in a video for Vogue, in which she revealed that she mixes a pinch of sea salt, a few drops of pure glycerine, and some rose water to create a lip scrub that will instantly leave your pout "plumper, pinker and smoother."
+Priyanka Chopra is full of DIY beauty hacks, but one we're definitely going to try is her sea salt and rose water lip scrub.
+The "Quantico" star revealed her natural beauty hack in a video for Vogue, in which she revealed that she mixes a pinch of sea salt, a few drops of pure glycerine, and some rose water to create a lip scrub that will instantly leave your pout "plumper, pinker, and smoother."
 To brighten the color, Chopra also recommends adding a few drops of lemon juice.

 Photo: